danfuzz/samizdat/doc/parsing-in-samizdat.md

 ### Matching character sequences

 The basic "terminal" in the context of a tokenizer is a character.
-Within a parsing function, a double-quoted string is how to indicate that a sequence of characters is to be matched.
+Within a parsing function, a dollar sign (`$`) followed by a double-quoted string is how to indicate that a literal sequence of characters is to be matched.
 The result of matching a character sequence is a valueless highlet whose type is the the matched string.

-For example, the parser `{/ "foo" /}` will match the string `"foobar"`, resulting in the yielded value `@foo` and a remainder of `"bar"`.
+For example, the parser `{/ $"foo" /}` will match the string `"foobar"`, resulting in the yielded value `@foo` and a remainder of `"bar"`.

 ### Matching tokens of a particular type